ong-ops/note/sec/off/2-enum/service/smb.md

-# SMB - Server Message Block Protocol
+# SMB (Port 445)

+- **Server Message Block Protocol** is a client-server communication protocol used for sharing access to files, printers, serial ports and other resources on a network
+- Using TCP port 445
 ```
 Client                       Server
 |-------- SMB Requests ------->|
 |<------ SMB Responses --------|
 ```
-- Port 445
-- A client-server communication protocol used for sharing access to files, printers, serial ports and other resources on a network
-- Response - Request protocol transmit multiple messages between the client and server to establish a connection
+- Request-Response protocol transmit multiple messages between the client and server to establish a connection
 - Client using NBT, IPX/SPX, NBF
-- TCP port 445, NetBT port 137 138 139
 - Use `Kerberos` protocol to authen users against `Active Directory` on Windows domain networks
 - Opportunistic locking (OpLocks)
   - Improve file performance